 I love so many things about FreshBooks.
 I love the look and feel.
 I love the ability to sync with your bank records.
 I love the graphs!!

-But, the inconvenience of emailing PDFs in FreshBooks is a HUGE issue.
+But, the inconvenience of emailing PDFs in FreshBooks is an issue.
 Having to create a PDF and manually attach it to an email for every invoice is a real downer, and not including a PDF could inconvenience your clients, the very folks who pay your bills!

 Also, the cost structure of FreshBooks is really not friendly for solo freelancers who have lots of clients.
 The additional cost vs. Harvest is more than $1000 over five years.